-We expect to maintain a debt to equity ratio of five to ten times the amount of our stockholders' equity, although there is no minimum or maximum leverage that our investment policies explicitly require.
+We expect to maintain a debt to equity ratio of three to ten times the amount of our stockholders' equity, although there is no stated minimum or maximum leverage in our investment policies.
 To the extent the Agency MBS percentage of our portfolio decreases, our overall leverage is likely to decrease.
 Depending on the different cost of borrowing funds at different maturities, we will vary the maturities of our borrowed funds to attempt to produce lower borrowing costs and reduce interest rate risk.
-We enter into collateralized borrowings only with institutions that are rated investment grade by at least one nationally-recognized statistical rating organization.
+Generally, we enter into collateralized borrowings only with institutions that are rated investment grade by at least one nationally-recognized statistical rating organization.
 We rely on financing to acquire, on a leveraged basis, assets in which we invest.
-If market conditions deteriorate, our lenders may exit the repurchase market, and tighten lending standards, or increase the amount of equity capital required to obtain financing making it more difficult and costly for us to obtain financing.

-For the year ended December 31, 2014, we financed our MBS and other securities with repurchase agreements, on a debt-to-equity basis, ranging from 6.1 to 7.4 times leverage calculated at each month-end.
-In the future, we may, however, be limited or restricted in the amount of leverage we may employ by the terms and provisions of any financing or other agreements, and may be subject to margin calls as a result of our financing activity.
-We had an aggregate debt-to-equity ratio, related to our repurchase agreements of approximately 6.3 to 1, including repurchase agreements on linked transactions, and 6.2 to 1, excluding repurchase agreements on linked transactions at December 31, 2014.
-Our debt-to-equity ratio is computed by dividing repurchase borrowings by total stockholders' equity.
+If market conditions deteriorate, our counterparties may exit the repurchase market, and tighten lending standards, or increase the amount of equity capital required to obtain financing thereby making it more difficult and costly for us to obtain financing.
+In the future, we may be limited or restricted in the amount of leverage we may employ by the terms and provisions of any financing or other agreements.
+At December 31, 2015, we had an aggregate debt-to-equity ratio, related to our repurchase agreements of approximately 5.1 to 1.
+Our debt-to-equity ratio is computed by dividing the sum of repurchase borrowings by total stockholders' equity.